Listening | Acrylic on canvas | 2017

 The Study of The City | acrylic painting on canvas | 2009

-Inspired by Allistair’s acrylic painting Study of The City, an abstract representation of the skyline and southbank of London, The City carpet was handmade in Afghanistan, using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.
+The City carpet is a translation of Allistair’s acrylic painting Study of The City, an abstract representation of the skyline and southbank vista of London, The City carpet was handmade in Afghanistan, using hand-spun wool and natural vegetable dyes to achieve the vibrantly coloured and painterly inspired surface design.

 The City carpet is a testament to the expert skills of the Afghan craftsmen and women, demonstrating to the international markets that their traditional weaving techniques, combined with a rich heritage, can create a woven artwork that is both contemporary and luxurious.